coder/coder/docs/user-guides/workspace-lifecycle.md

 ## Workspace build times

-After a successful build, you can see a timing breakdown of the workspace startup process from the dashboard.
+After a successful build, you can see a timing breakdown of the workspace startup process from the dashboard (starting in v2.17).
 We capture and display both time taken to provision the workspace's compute and agent startup steps.
 These include any [`coder_script`](https://registry.terraform.io/providers/coder/coder/latest/docs/resources/script)s such as [dotfiles](./workspace-dotfiles.md) or